dany-manastireanu/StockInfo/docs/architecture.md

 Because we rely on [PubSub](#pubsub-component-c3) we can have multiple C4 applications in cloud to listen for messages.
 The purpose of this microservice is to get he messages related to the stock information from *Message Queue* and send them to the Elastic Database through a REST call.

 ### Elastic Database Component C5
+The reason of using an elastic database over a traditional database like MongoDB is the ability to easily scale up or down the amount of resources allocated to the database in response to changing workload demands.
+This can help to optimize performance and minimize cost by allocating only the necessary resources when they are needed.

 The Elastic Database will be our No Sql database for storing, searching and analyzing our large volumes of data in near-real-time.

-Elasticsearch is compose by node and cluster
+Elasticsearch is compose by node and cluster.

 #### Node